gilcunningham/SampleApps/README.md

 Sandbox for Android testing and learning.

 Areas of interest:
-Kotlin, MVVM, Architectural Components, Coroutines, RxAndroid, Jetpack, Hilt
+Kotlin, MVVM, Architectural Components

 # architecural_components
-UserCrScreen | Fragment 1:
+UserRxScreen | Fragment 1:
+Displays a list of users, empty by default.
+Tap a 'Get User' button to update the list of users.
+Tap a user to display a Toast and cache selected User.
+Next navigates to UsersCrScreen.

-UserRxScreen | Fragment 2:
+UserCrScreen | Fragment 2:
+Displays a list of users, populated with stored list by default.
+Tap a 'Get User' button to update the list of users.
+Tap a user to display a Toast and cache selected User.
+Next navigates to UsersCrScreen.

 LastFragment | Fragment 3:

-..
+Displays selected user from 'UserRxScreen'

 Tech Stack:
-Kotlin, LiveData, Flow, Retrofit, Coroutines, RxAndroid, Compose, Hilt, Navigation
+Kotlin, LiveData, Flow, Retrofit, Coroutines, RxAndroid, Compose, Room, Hilt, Navigation

 Thoughts:

 TODO:
-- Room
+- Tests
 - Error Handling
+- Long running coroutine in